 Topographic Map of The Slot

 Cathedral Gorge in Nevada - many small branches with mud walls, pinnacles and other eroded formations.
-Lower down, the wash cuts through a more resistant sandstone layer and for a few hundred yards becomes a true slot canyon, often quite dark due to overhanging cliffs above and in places just a few feet wide.
-The colors are rather drab though - light brown/grey and generally without nice reflected light patterns.
-The walk through is easy, and soon the passageway opens out to the section accessible by vehicles, by driving up the canyon from the point where it is crossed by Buttes Pass Road.
-Soon after the end of the narrows there are several climb out routes.
-A few short side canyons join from the right side but these do not extend very far.
+Lower down, after a temporarily wider section, the wash cuts through a more resistant sandstone layer and for a few hundred yards becomes a true slot canyon, often quite dark due to overhanging cliffs above and in places just a few feet wide.
+The colors are rather drab though - light brown or gray and generally without nice reflected light patterns.
+Towards the lower end, high above the streambed, is an angular arch, or natural bridge, formed by a pinnacle on one side of the canyon, partially falling so that it rests against the opposite cliff.